commonhaus/foundation/bylaws/3-cf-council.md

 **Selection and Elections:** The selection process for Councilors is designed to reflect the diversity of the open-source community.

 - Any member that has been active within the CF community for at least six months can run or be nominated.
-- Every active CF member is entitled to one vote in annual [elections][].
+- Every active member is entitled to one vote in annual [elections][].

 Relevant Florida Statute(s):